 Many job-seekers tend to ask about salaries and compensation too early in the game.
 Remember that the longer you wait, the more power you have.

-That is why Greece keeps delaying acceptance of the deal given by EU even though they can.
-The ideal time for talking salary is when you are the final candidate standing and you get the job offer.
+The ideal time for discussing salary is when you are the final candidate standing, and you’ve gotten the job offer.

-It is then you can get into the details about salary, bonuses, commissions, health insurance, and other perks.
-Much as we all work for money, there is a general perception that you are all in it for money.
-Weird yes but that is how it is.
+It is then that you can get into the details about salary, bonuses, commissions, health insurance, and other perks.

 6. Accepting Job Offer Too Quickly

-Job search nowadays is taking longer and longer.
-From application to offer, you could be looking at weeks and even months.
-I know of a candidate that went through 6 months from start to end.
+I know of a candidate that went through a 6 month process from start to end.

-And HR tend to rush the process when it reach the tail-end so they can quickly wrap things up.
-But even the best offers should be reviewed when you have clear head, without the pressure of your future boss or HR director staring at you.
+And HR tends to rush the process when it reach the tail-end so they can quickly wrap things up.
+But even the best offers should be reviewed when you have a clear head, without the pressure of your future boss or HR director staring at you.

 7. Declining Job Offer Too Quickly

-I had a candidate that asked for a counteroffer of 5% after the first offer was given.
-When they arrived, he asked for another 5% on some reason of his.
+I had a candidate that asked for a counter-offer of 5% after the first offer was given.
+When he was given the 5%, he asked for another 5%, for some reason.

-If the salary is too low, focus on that aspect in a counteroffer.
-If you know the firm will not negotiate on salary, then focus on modifying a few of the other terms of the offer (such as additional vacation time, earlier performance reviews, signing bonus, etc).
+If the salary is too low, focus on that aspect in a counter-offer.
+If you know the firm will not negotiate on salary, then focus on modifying other terms of the offer (such as additional vacation time, earlier performance reviews, signing bonus, etc).

 9. Taking Salary Negotiations Personally

-A candidate sent me a hate sms as he thought we low-balled him when we made the offer.
-Ok we did low-ball him but his reaction was totally uncalled for.
+Once, a candidate sent me a hate SMS as he thought we had low-balled him when we made the offer.

-Until today I still remember his name and his application came in again 3 years later.
-We informed the client about what he did before as we do not want what happened to us to occur on our client.
+Until today, I remember his name.
+And when his application came in again 3 years later, we informed the client about what he did, as we did not want a repeat incident occurring.

-Needless to say that added a bit of stumbling block to his application.
+Needless to say, that was a bit of a stumbling block to his application.

-Whatever you do in this process, always stay professional in handling the negotiations.
-An offer was indeed given in the end even though it might not be what you had in mind.
+Whatever you do in this process, always stay professional in handling negotiations.
+An offer was indeed given in the end, even though it might not have been what you had in mind.

 And if negotiations break down between you and the employer, move on graciously, thanking the employer again for the opportunity.
 Burning any bridges is a no-no.

-10. Not Asking for Final Offer in Writing
+10. Not Asking for Final Job Offer in Writing

-No legitimate employer will have issues with putting the offer in writing, so if yours balks at your request and accuses you of not having any trust and tries to bully you to accept the verbal agreement, take it as a MAJOR red flag that there is something seriously wrong.
+No legitimate employer will have issues with putting the offer in writing, so if yours balks at your request, accuses you of not having any trust, and tries to bully you into accepting a verbal agreement, take it as a major red flag that there is something seriously wrong.